icathaid/data_structures_and_algorithms/README.md

 ## Challenge
   - Write a function, `BinarySearch` with airty of 2, a sorted array and a search key.
-    - Without utilizing any built-in methods, function should return index of the array element matching the search key.
     - Implement testing with at least three assertations
 ## Solution